-The relief is limited to the amount of employer PRSI that is paid, or that amount that would have been payable if relief under the Employer Job Incentive Scheme did not apply.
-There is a cap applied to the amount of employer PRSI per person which is capped at 65,000 per person, with an overall limit of 640,000.
+The relief is limited to the amount of employer PRSI that is paid, or the amount that would have been payable if relief under the Employer Job Incentive Scheme did not apply.
+There is a cap applied to the amount of employer PRSI per person which is \$5,000 per person, with an overall limit of \$640,000.